 Killington, Vt.

-Hot Ticket: Killington Wine Festival, July 21-22, 2023.
-The 22nd annual wine festival kicks off with a scenic gondola ride and mountain-top tasting and also includes food pairings, wine dinners, music, and the Killington Wine Trail, where local restaurants get in on the action.
+Hot Ticket: Killington Wine Festival, July 18-19, 2025.
+The annual wine festival kicks off with a scenic gondola ride and mountain-top tasting and also includes food pairings, wine dinners, music, and the Killington Wine Trail, where local restaurants get in on the action.

 Killington Summer Checklist

 - Feeling adventurous?
-Take on a 5,000-square-foot maze, 42-foot obstacle ropes course, or a dual zip line racer.
+Take on a 5,000-square-foot maze, a 42-foot obstacle ropes course, or a dual zip line racer.

 - Board the Soaring Eagle, a two-person, chairlift-style ride that sends you flying 100 feet above the resort at 30 mph.